 Upstash launches Redis Search to give developers serverless full-text search capabilities.
 Here's what changes for your stack.

-Eliminate separate search infrastructure for teams already using Upstash, with automatic scaling and integrated full-text and vector search.
+Eliminate separate search infrastructure for teams already using Upstash, with automatic scaling and integrated full-text search, filtering, and aggregation.

 Signal analysis